jeffmikels/mattermost_api_dart/doc/MattermostThreadsApi.md

 );

-final userId = userId_example; // String | The ID of the user.
-This can also be \"me\" which will point to the current user. final teamId = teamId_example; // String | The ID of the team in which the thread is. final since = 56; // int | Since filters the threads based on their LastUpdateAt timestamp. final deleted = true; // bool | Deleted will specify that even deleted threads should be returned (For mobile sync). final extended = true; // bool | Extended will enrich the response with participant details. final page = 56; // int | Page specifies which part of the results to return, by PageSize. final pageSize = 56; // int | PageSize specifies the size of the returned chunk of results. final totalsOnly = true; // bool | Setting this to true will only return the total counts.
+final String userId = 'userId_example'; // String | The ID of the user.
+This can also be \"me\" which will point to the current user. final String teamId = 'teamId_example'; // String | The ID of the team in which the thread is. final int since = 56; // int | Since filters the threads based on their LastUpdateAt timestamp. final bool deleted = true; // bool | Deleted will specify that even deleted threads should be returned (For mobile sync). final bool extended = true; // bool | Extended will enrich the response with participant details. final int page = 56; // int | Page specifies which part of the results to return, by PageSize. final int pageSize = 56; // int | PageSize specifies the size of the returned chunk of results. final bool totalsOnly = true; // bool | Setting this to true will only return the total counts.

 try {
   final result = await client.threads.getUserThreads(userId, teamId, since, deleted, extended, page, pageSize, totalsOnly);